Short Interest in Armada Hoffler Properties, Inc. (NYSE:AHH) Drops By 99.8%

-Armada Hoffler Properties, Inc. (NYSE:AHH) was the recipient of a large decrease in short interest in the month of June.
-As of June 30th, there was short interest totalling 1,100 shares, a decrease of 99.8% from the June 15th total of 545,900 shares.
-Based on an average trading volume of 247,300 shares, the days-to-cover ratio is currently 0.0 days.
+Armada Hoffler Properties, Inc. (NYSE:AHH) was the recipient of a large decline in short interest in June.
+As of June 30th, there was short interest totalling 1,100 shares, a decline of 99.8% from the June 15th total of 545,900 shares.
+Based on an average daily volume of 247,300 shares, the days-to-cover ratio is currently 0.0 days.

-Several hedge funds have recently modified their holdings of the business.
-Cullen Frost Bankers Inc. acquired a new position in shares of Armada Hoffler Properties during the 1st quarter worth $25,000.
-Harvest Fund Management Co.
-Ltd grew its position in Armada Hoffler Properties by 76.4% in the first quarter.
-Harvest Fund Management Co.
-Ltd now owns 3,911 shares of the real estate investment trust’s stock valued at $49,000 after acquiring an additional 1,694 shares during the last quarter.
-Millennium Management LLC acquired a new position in Armada Hoffler Properties during the first quarter worth about $146,000.
-Tudor Investment Corp Et Al bought a new position in shares of Armada Hoffler Properties in the fourth quarter worth about $147,000.
-Finally, ProShare Advisors LLC acquired a new stake in shares of Armada Hoffler Properties in the 4th quarter valued at approximately $155,000.
-62.68% of the stock is currently owned by hedge funds and other institutional investors.

 Armada Hoffler Properties, Inc (NYSE: AHH) is a vertically-integrated, self-managed real estate investment trust ("REIT") with four decades of experience developing, building, acquiring, and managing high-quality, institutional-grade office, retail, and multifamily properties located primarily in the Mid-Atlantic and Southeastern United States.